In this guide, we’re going to run you through not just 5, not even only 10, but the 11 best steaks for grilling!

 Also known as the butcher’s steak (because they liked to keep it for themselves) it’s full of intense beefy flavor and marbling and has a somewhat coarse, striated muscle fiber texture compared to other steaks.

 It also has an inedible membrane that runs through the middle of it, which you’ll have to cut around and remove.

 Because of this membrane, and because it’s relatively unknown until now, it’s rather cheap as far as beef goes.
 At the time of writing it costs between $13 and $25 per lb.

 But if your guests love flavor and tenderness (and they are happy to work around the membrane) it’s a great contender for grilling en masse.

 If you overcook this steak, it will become incredibly tough!
 So for best results, cook it hot and fast, with no time needed low and indirect.

 Season it simply, grill it direct, and once you hit a few degrees under your desired serving temp, take it off and rest it for a good 7 to 10 minutes.

-It will carry over cook to finish off during this time and the resting will help to lose less moisture when you slice it.
+It will carryover cook to finish off during this time and resting your steak will help to lose less moisture when you slice it.

 And hey, I know some people like their steak medium or even well done, but do not go past medium-rare with this one.
 It will simply become too tough.